denten-books/plain-text/2-chapter.md

 What makes such a device a *universal* machine is its ability to internalize symbol as part of its mechanism.
 Symbolic input, in this case, can represent computable data (letters and numbers), but it can also function as control code ("move left," "erase mark") altering the movement of the mechanism.

 In fact, the Turing machine does not properly differentiate between content and control code.
 Its "internal state" (Turing uses terms of sentient awareness throughout) "is determined by *m*-configuration *q<sub>n</sub>* and the scanned symbol," where the *m*-configurations are defined as "a finite number of conditions" of a machine, which, in Turing's words, may be compared to "a man in the process of computing a real number" [@turing_computable_1937, 231].
 The initial configuration plus the scanned symbol define the next internal state of the machine.
 The material and the symbolic fuse into one: here lies the essence of the universal Turing machine (UTM).
 Software is also hardware.
 In being able to internalize configuration as symbol, the *universal* Turing machine can in effect imitate all other special-purpose Turing machines.
 This transition of symbols into machine states effectively defines modern programming.
 A universal machine, unlike other, definitive, single-purpose and limited-state mechanisms (a clock for example), contains the ability to take on differing internal symbolic configurations.
-It can imitate a clock, an abacus, a scale, and, with time, Turing thought it could imitate a human as well.
+It can imitate a clock, an abacus, a scale, and, with time, Turing thought it could imitate humans as well.

 This ambiguity between hardware and software leads to some confusion in the critical literature, as evidenced by Lev Manovich's playful response to